Child Anxiety at Night: Why It Happens and How to Help

 Your child’s needs may differ from others’, so it’s important to work out what they need, rather than following a formula because someone told you to.

 Talk to your child about the importance of a bedtime routine and plan this together.
+Include a talking time to process the day’s events.

 Here’s what I recommend when establishing a bedtime routine to avoid or reduce sleep anxiety in your child.